-- In our opinion, the management report has been prepared in accordance with the requirements of the Cyprus Companies Law, Cap.
+- In our opinion, based on the work undertaken in the course of our audit, the management report has been prepared in accordance with the requirements of the Cyprus Companies Law, Cap.
 113, and the information given is consistent with the financial statements. - In our opinion, and in the light of the knowledge and understanding of the Company and its environment obtained in the course of the audit, we have not identified material misstatements in the management report.